-A compulsory project (Group 4 project) encourages students to appreciate the environmental, social and ethical implications of science.
+A compulsory project ("Collaborative Science Project") encourages students to appreciate the environmental, social and ethical implications of science.
 This exercise is collaborative and interdisciplinary and provides an opportunity for students to explore scientific solutions to global questions.

 All Group 4 subjects at SL and HL should aim to: